shaneafsar/wordlescorer/README.md

 # wordlescorer

 ## Intro
-This node script runs and watches a specific bot account on Twitter ([@ScoreMyWordle](https://twitter.com/ScoreMyWordle)) and replies to anyone who asks with a score of their wordle output.
+This node script runs and watches a specific bot account and replies to anyone who asks with a score of their wordle output.
 The more characters that are solved earlier in the puzzle, the more points you get!

+The bot currently runs on [Twitter](https://twitter.com/ScoreMyWordle), [Mastodon](https://botsin.space/@scoremywordle), and [Bluesky](https://bsky.app/profile/scoremywordle.bsky.social.

 ### Features
 * At-mention [@ScoreMyWordle](https://twitter.com/ScoreMyWordle) in your tweet with a Wordle output (or in a reply), and it'll tweet back a response with a score.
 (Note: limited support in Communities, you will be quote-tweeted).